 - a.
 Power outage at a pump station with a permanent standby emergency generator (Leucadia, Batiquitos, Saxony, La Costa, Village Park #5, and Encinitas Estates).
-If a power outage should occur at one these pump stations, responding Field Services staff or SDO shall carry out the following procedures: - 1.
-Immediately notify the power supplier, SDG&E, at (888) 302-1907, and notify their dispatcher of the location of the power failure.
+If a power outage should occur at one these pump stations, responding Field Services staff or SDO shall carry out the following procedures: - Immediately notify the power supplier, SDG&E, at (888) 302-1907, and notify their dispatcher of the location of the power failure.
 Ensure the dispatcher understands the importance of restoring power to this critical facility and request their name and an estimated time for power restoration.
-Record their name and provide them with a "call-back" phone number. - 2.
+Record their name and provide them with a "callback" phone number. - 2.
 At least every thirty (30) minutes, monitor and inspect the standby diesel generator to ensure it is operating properly.
 Closely track fuel consumption and quantity of diesel fuel remaining in storage tank.
 Replenish if below half full.

 - 3. Tour the pumping facility and make sure that all necessary equipment is in operation and functioning normally. - 4.
 Call the Field Services Supervisor at (760) 212-2838. - 5.
 Continue to monitor facility operation until normal power is restored, then restart any equipment as necessary. - 6.
-Make additional tours every thirty minutes to ensure all equipments are functioning normally. - After normal SDG&E power has been restored, ensure all equipment is properly operating.
+Make additional tours every thirty minutes to ensure all equipments are functioning normally. - 7.
+After normal SDG&E power has been restored, ensure all equipment is properly operating.
 Re-start any equipment equipped with "Start-Stop" buttons. - 8.
 Ensure the standby diesel I generator completely shuts down after its programmed cool down period.
 Enter all required information on the generator's compliance log sheet. - 9.
 Log generator run hours. - b.
 Power outage at a pump stations which requires a portable generator (Avocado, Diana, Rancho Verde, and Village Park #7).
-If a power outage should occur at any of these pump stations, then responding Field Services staff shall carry out the following procedures: - 1.
-Immediately notify the power supplier, SDG&E, at (888) 302-1907, and notify their dispatcher of the location of the power failure.
+If a power outage should occur at any of these pump stations, then responding Field Services staff shall carry out the following procedures: - Test generator before leaving yard. - 2.
+Immediately call the District office or the Answering Service and direct the person answering to call other Field staff to assist with the emergency in the event of multiple stations affected. - 3.
+Call the Field Services Supervisor at (760) 212-2838. - 4.
+Upon arrival at the affected pump station, the pump station operator will ensure both pumps' Hand/Off/Auto (HOA) switches are in the "Off" position and that the Manual Transfer Switch is in the middle position (neutral). - Determine the pump station's voltage (480VAC or 240 VAC) and then plug the appropriate power cord from the diesel generator into the pump station's power receptacle. - 6.
+Contact the power supplier, SDG&E, at (888) 302-1907, and notify their dispatcher of the location of the power failure.
 Ensure the dispatcher understands the importance of restoring power to this critical facility and request their name and an estimated time for power restoration.
-Record their name and provide them with a "call-back" phone number. - 2.
-Immediately call the District office or the Answering Service and direct the person answering to call other Field staff to assist with the emergency. - 3.
-Call the Field Services Supervisor at (760) 212-2838.
+Record their name and provide them with a "call-back" phone number.

-- 4. Upon arrival at the affected pump station, the pump station operator will ensure both pumps' Hand/Off/Auto (HOA) switches are in the "Off" position and that the Manual Transfer Switch is in the middle position (neutral). - 5.
-Determine the pump station's voltage (480VAC or 240 VAC) and then plug the appropriate power cord from the diesel generator into the pump station's power receptacle.

-Note: These connection plugs are color coded (BLUE for 480VAC and RED for 240VAC).
+Note: These connection plugs are color coded (RED for 480VAC and BLUE for 240VAC).